g-l-i-t-c-h-o-r-s-e/R3K0MPR3SS/README.md

 Basically we're just re-encoding the output several hundred times over until it squeezes the succulent glitch juices out.

 You can probably use this with any command line program as far as I know, I inluded a SoX sample for your listening pleasure.
 The ffmpeg sample has the -t 5 flag at the beginning to cut the input to 5 seconds for a quick example, remove when you like.
+I also added -an to remove audio in the example, to speed up the process.